Wolox/wor-paginate/README.md

 * `paginated_content`: its class depends on the original content passed to render_paginated, it's the paginated but not yet serialized content.
 * `serialized_content`: array with all the items after going through the serializer (either the default or a supplied one)

-### Working with kaminari or will_paginate
+### Working with Kaminari or will_paginate
-If either kaminari or will_paginate are required in the project, Wor::Paginate will use them for pagination with no code or configuration change.
+If either Kaminari or will_paginate are required in the project, Wor::Paginate will use them for pagination with no code or configuration change.

 ## Contributing